carlostarrats/Control-LLM/README.md

 - Use the code for personal or commercial purposes
 - Modify the code for your own use
 - Distribute the code (with proper attribution)

-## Issues

-If you encounter any issues or have questions about this project, please log them in the [Issues](https://github.com/carlostarrats/Control-LLM/issues) section.
-We welcome bug reports, feature requests, and general feedback.

 ## Contributing